 8. Is Dutch Cheese Healthy?

-Dutch Cheese is often touted as good for you and one of the healthiest food products one can eat.
+Dutch Cheese is often touted as good for you and one of the healthiest food products.

-Cheese contains important nutrients like calcium, vitamin B12, vitamin D, and amino acids.
+Cheese contains essential nutrients like calcium, vitamin B12, vitamin D, and amino acids.
 However, cheese also has quite a lot of saturated fat and salt.
 Hence, cheese is only healthy with moderate consumption.

 Fortunately, tasteful cheeses with lower fat levels are also becoming widely available, providing a healthier alternative.